This Is What Happens When You Don’t Rotate Your Tires—And It Isn’t Pretty

 FAQs

-You can rotate your tires yourself if you have the right tools, but a professional tire rotation service ensures correct rotation patterns, balanced wheels, and alignment checks, which all protect tire life and road safety.
+You can swap tires yourself if you're confident with tools and understand axle torque, rim alignment, and brake pad clearance.
+However, suppose your suspension or camber is off.
+In that case, a professional tire rotation service ensures correct rotation patterns, balanced wheels, and alignment checks, which all help protect tire life and ensure road safety.

 Conclusion